Mike Pride (writer)

-Mike Pride is a New Hampshire-based author and journalist best known for his long tenure as editor of the Concord Monitor of Concord, New Hampshire.
-He is the author or co-author of several books on the American Civil War and World War II.
+Charles Michael Pride (July 31, 1946 – April 24, 2023) was an American author and journalist best known for his long tenure as editor of the Concord Monitor of Concord, New Hampshire.
+He was the author or co-author of several books on the American Civil War and World War II.

 Life and career

+Early life and education

-Pride grew up in Florida.
-He attended the University of Florida in Gainesville, Florida and the University of South Florida in Tampa, Florida, ultimately receiving a B.A. in American studies from the latter institution.
+Pride was born in Bridgeport, Connecticut and grew up in Florida.
+He attended the University of Florida in Gainesville, Florida and the University of South Florida in Tampa, Florida, ultimately receiving a B.A. in American studies from the latter institution in 1972.
 As an enlistee in the United States Army, he served as a Russian linguist from 1966 to 1970.
 Before moving to New Hampshire, he was a sportswriter at The Tampa Tribune and later served as city editor of the Clearwater Sun and the Tallahassee Democrat.
 He also worked at the St. Petersburg Times.

+Career

 Pride joined the Concord Monitor as managing editor in 1978 and became editor in 1983.
 Due to New Hampshire's early presidential primary and the candidates that make the rounds in the state, the Monitor enjoyed significant national exposure throughout Pride's tenure at the publication.
 He completed a non-degree Nieman Fellowship at Harvard University during the 1984-1985 academic year and received the National Press Foundation's Editor of the Year Award in 1987 for overseeing coverage of the death of Teacher in Space Project astronaut Christa McAuliffe, a longtime Concord resident, in the Space Shuttle Challenger disaster.
 Later in his career, he held three Hoover Institution Media Fellowships at Stanford University from 2005 to 2010 and served as a scholar-in-residence at Gettysburg College.

 A four-time Pulitzer Prize juror, he later served as a member of the Pulitzer Prize Board for 9 years, ending his service as co-chair in April 2008.

 Pride retired from the Monitor in 2008 but returned in early 2014 to serve briefly as editor during a management transition, stepping down again in May.
 From September 2014 to July 2017, he served as the administrator of the Pulitzer Prizes, becoming the first (and to date, only) former member of the Pulitzer Board to hold the position.
 In this capacity, Pride oversaw the awards program's centennial celebration in 2016.

+Influence

+Those who worked in the Monitor newsroom under Pride's leadership include Bob Hohler of the Boston Globe, Serial host Sarah Koenig, New York Times reporter Margot Sanger-Katz and Pultizer-winning photographer Preston Gannaway.

+Death

-He currently resides in Bow, New Hampshire.
+Pride resided in Bow, New Hampshire.
+He died from myelofibrosis on April 24, 2023, at the age of 76.